Lab Diamond Carat & Cost

 Another thing that can affect how large or small a lab diamond looks is the setting of the jewelry in which the diamond lies.
 A solitaire setting is often quite simple, seeing as there is only the single diamond, rather than multiple diamonds surrounding a central gem.
-Therefore, the diamond in a solitaire setting will, more often than not, appear larger, no matter the carat, than diamonds set in halo or pave settings.
+Therefore, the diamond in a solitaire setting will, more often than not, appear larger, no matter the carat, than diamonds set in halo setting or pave settings.

 Lab Grown Diamond Cost per Carat

 The price you pay for your lab grown diamond will almost surely vary, depending on where you purchase it, as well as whether you order one that is mass-produced, or have one custom made.
-There will likely also be a difference in price between those purchased in a brick-and-mortar store vs. an online shop.
+There will likely also be a difference in price between those purchased in a brick-and-mortar store versus an online shop.
 However, on average, the 1 carat lab created diamond price is somewhere around $800-$1,000 per carat.
 From this estimate, you can also answer the question, “how much is a 2-carat lab grown diamond,” as well as calculate a 3 carat lab grown diamond price.

 Keep in mind that this is the average price for the loose diamond only.
 The cut/style that you choose, the metal, the setting… all these things will affect the price you pay for your lab grown diamond.
-But hopefully, you can shop more confidently, now that you know that the lab grown diamond cost per carat is considerably lower than the cost of diamonds mined naturally!
+But hopefully, you can shop more confidently, now that you know that the lab grown diamond cost per carat is considerably lower than the cost of mined diamonds!

-Average Diamond Cost
+Average Lab Diamond Cost

 Based off of the most popular shape, color, and clarity.